MTrillex/physics-edu-website/README.md

 ## Contact

-For questions, suggestions, or collaboration inquiries, please use the contact form available within the application.
+For questions, suggestions, or collaboration inquiries, please contact me at davidtrillex@gmail.com.

 ---